lukeorth/lugo/lugo/content/posts/maze-generation.md

 ## Data Structures

-As stated before, we will represent a maze as a grid of *cells*.
-To do this, we'll define the following structs:
+As previously stated, we will represent our mazes as grids of *cells*.
+To do this, we'll define the following two structs:

 {{< highlight go >}}
 type Maze struct {